mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 ghdef: revit-params.ghx
 ---

+{% capture link_note %}
 In this guide we will take a look at how to read the parameters from a Revit element using Grasshopper.
+To review how parameters are organized in Revit, see the [Revit Elements:Parameters Guide]({{ site.baseurl }}{% link _en/1.0/guides/revit-revit.md %}#parameters)
+{% endcapture %}
+{% include ltr/link_card.html note=link_note thumbnail='/static/images/guides/revit-params.png' %}

 ## Inspecting Parameters